yiisoft/yii2/docs/internals/automation.md

 There are some tasks that are done automatically when working on Yii:

-- Generation of the classmap `classes.php` located under the framework root directory.
-  Run `./build/build classmap` to generate it.

 - Generation of the `@property` annotations in class files that describe properties introduced by getters and setters.
   Run `./build/build php-doc/property` to update them.